rodrigoarantes/iagenda/README.md

   - BusinessDetails:
     - Just a CRUD
-    - The landing page for this module will be a place where there will be a search field for the name, and another for the date it was added.
-It will then list the latest 15 results.
+    - The landing page for this module will list all expenses for a month selected (there will be a select dropdown with month list)

 - **Reports**